Jon has been playing "Eve Online" since 2004 and has written about most aspects of the game.

 Regardless, you now have a barge which you can fit with those sweet Strip Miner I modules.
 A couple of those with the same skills as before will place you at around 2000 m3 each cycle.
 And while the cycle lasts just under 3 times longer your total yield is at least 50% higher and will rise as you increase in skill.

 You should now spend some time training your refining skills to increase the value you get from your ore.
-You have probably been selling your hard earned ore unrefined on the market, but now you should start considering training the refining skills to level IV or V each.
+You have probably been selling your hard-earned ore unrefined on the market, but now you should start considering training the refining skills to Level IV or V each.
 The skills are called Reprocessing, Reprocessing Efficiency and "Ore Specific" Processing.
 The ore in "ore specific" should be those ores that you are actively mining.
-You also need to start getting your Mining skill to level V and Mining upgrades to level IV.
+You also need to start getting your Mining skill to Level V and Mining upgrades to Level IV.

 The Professional Miner

-The final step of the ladder will require you to train Mining Barge to level V. This is intensely time consuming and there are so many other skills that could benefit you more overall.
+The final step of the ladder will require you to train Mining Barge to Level V. This is intensely time-consuming and there are so many other skills that could benefit you more overall.
 But when you think you are ready and have at least 250 million ISK you can move up to the Exhumer ranks.

-Bear in mind that the benefits to ore yield from exhumers in comparison with barges is not that huge.
+Bear in mind that the benefits of ore yield from exhumers in comparison to barges is not that huge.
 You can get another 10% of cycle times reduction and if you use the Skiff you could get an almost gank free mining experience, but that's about it.
 However, if you have moved to nullsec or are planing to do so the exhumers might make a considerable difference.

 Special Modules and Mining Implants

-To further your mining abilities in Eve you can invest in mining implants and high value modules.
+To further your mining abilities in Eve, you can invest in mining implants and high-value modules.
 Please take note that I would NOT recommend these being used in high sec as they would only draw suicide gankers to your barges.
 You should really only invest in them for mining in a "safe" nullsec space.